 I will provide 8P8C (RJ45) ice cubes, cable, a cutter-crimper, and a cable tester.
 Most people complete the task in class within an hour, but some do not.
-You are allowed to borrow the equipment and return it later.
+You are allowed to borrow the equipment, take it home, and return it later.